RMLio/prov4itdata-web-app/README.md

 # README

+PROV4ITDaTa:web-app serves as the backend for the PROV4ITDaTa platform, its main tasks are:
+- Managing authorization of a user with a Service Provider (e.g. Flickr, Imgur, etc.)
+- Injecting authorization credentials into RML Mappings
+- Executing RML Mappings on the RML Mapper, and providing the results to the client-side

+Technical details can be found in [`docs/REPORT.md`](/docs/REPORT.md).

 ## Setup: RMLMapper Web API

 For some of the use cases defined below, the **RMLMapper Web API** needs to be running.